davenverse/circuit/site/docs/index.md

 ## Credits

-This data type was inspired by the availability of [Akka's Circuit Breaker](http://doc.akka.io/docs/akka/current/common/circuitbreaker.html) and ported to cats-effect from [Monix](https://monix.io) and when its merger halted there, it was moved to [circuit](https://github.com/ChristopherDavenport/circuit)
+This data type was inspired by the availability of [Akka's Circuit Breaker](http://doc.akka.io/docs/akka/current/common/circuitbreaker.html) and ported to cats-effect from [Monix](https://monix.io) and when its merger halted there, it was moved to [circuit](https://github.com/ChristopherDavenport/circuit).
+The initial implementation and port by Alexandru Nedelcu and Oleg Pyzhcov was what enabled this ref based version to exist.